SharedSmally/doc/k8sd/dockerfile.md

 docker image inspect --format='' myimage
 ```

+## EXPOSE
-## EXPOSE: informs Docker that the container listens on the specified network ports at runtime
+Informs Docker that the container listens on the specified network ports at runtime
 ```
 EXPOSE <port> [<port>/<protocol>...]
 ```